OSU-HPCC/hpc-lessons/07_scaling.md

 area.hybrid.weak.pbs    area.serial.strong.pbs  Makefile
 ```

-Remember that when we plan to submit a script through the 'Portable Batch System' (aka the scheduler), it is helpful to label them with the extension .pbs, but, as you can see, we also have other scripts in this directory.
+Remember that when we submit a script to the scheduler, it is helpful to label it with the extension `.pbs`.
+We can see that we have several submission scripts in this directory.
+We also have other scripts in this directory.
 We will be using all of these scripts in today's exercise, but for now, the only two that concern us are `Makefile` and `area.c`. `area.c` is a program written in the C language that uses Riemann sums to compute an integral. `Makefile` is a special script that works with the program `make` to compile the C program into a binary file that computer can execute.

+## Riemann Sums
-Recall from calculus that an integral computes the area under a curve.
+The theory of calculus tell us that an integral computes the area under a curve.
 For example, we can see a graph of the equation

 ![fx](img/fx.png "fx")